jackrobertscott/authpack-client-190806/docs/api/sessions.md

 - meta `object?`: developer assigned attributes.
 - expiry `Date`: the expiry time of the token.
 - token `string`: the access token created by the session.
-- deactivated `boolean`: manually deactivated token.
+- disabled `boolean`: manually disabled token.

 ## Create a session